AsaCooperStickland/situational-awareness-evals/README.md

 ### 1. Schedule finetuning runs

-To schedule a training sweep of OpenAI models (3 runs per each) on the Experiment 1b training dataset, run:
+To replicate the runs done in the paper, schedule a training sweep of OpenAI models (3 runs per each) on the Experiment 1b training dataset:

 ```bash
 python sitaevals/scripts/openai_sweep.py --config_file experiments/experiment_1b.yaml
 ```

-The command above should create a sweep log file under `openai_logs/`
+The command above should create a sweep log file under `openai_logs/`.
+It will be necessary in the next step to evaluate the models.

 ### 2. Evaluate runs & plot results

-Once the runs are done, run the evaluation by pointing to the sweep log file:
+1. Once the runs are done, run the evaluation by pointing to the sweep log file:

 ```bash
 python sitaevals/scripts/evaluate_sweep.py openai_logs/<datetime>_experiment_1b.jsonl
 ```

+It should create a results file in `results/experiment_1b.csv`

-And plot the results:
+2. Plot the results:

 ```bash
 python sitaevals/plots/experiment_1b.py results/experiment_1b.csv